 The average adult deer eats about 3,000 pounds of greenery annually, which can be bad for biodiversity, and for humans.

-Studies show that damage occurs with more than 20 deer per square mile, Jeffrey Corbin said.
+Studies show that damage occurs with more than 20 deer per square mile, Jeffrey Corbin, associate professor of biology said.
 They reduce plant diversity, and where there aren’t many species of plants, there aren’t many species of animals.

 “Also, diverse forests provide economic benefits – timber, recreation, flood reduction, water filtration,” he continued.
 “The Catskills save New York billions of dollars a year in water treatment costs.”